 What is a Cocktail Ring?

 These days cocktail rings are any statement ring, which can include an array of different gemstones, styles and metals worn on any finger apart from that reserved for an engagement ring.
 Sometimes we use the term 'Dress Ring', but cocktail evokes a little more pzazz!

 Flamboyance and excess were the popular trends and cocktail rings perfectly fitted this fashion.
-Large gemstone rings were paraded around parties and events on the fingers of the glamorous women of the 1920’s.
+Large gemstone rings were paraded around parties and events on the fingers of the glamorous women of the 1920’s and 1930's.

 By the 1950’s and early 60’s cocktail or dress rings were standard attire for women attending parties or a night out at the opera.
 After a brief fall in popularity in the 1960’s and 70’s, the power dressing fashion of the 1980’s saw a return of the big and bold cocktail ring into everyday dress, both day and night.

 Today the cocktail ring is a fashion staple available in an almost endless array of different designs and styles.

 Blog: Reasons to Buy Antique & Vintage Rings

 Whether you are looking to recapture the spirit of a past era, have an appreciation for hand craftmanship or simply looking for a bargain – here are our top reasons for buying Vintage and Antique Jewellery.